-The secluded beauty of east Iceland with its breathtaking fjords and charming fishing villages is only just beginning to be discovered by travellers.
+The secluded beauty of east Iceland with its breathtaking fjords and charming fishing villages is only just beginning.
 The landscape exhibits an extraordinary palette of colors in a contrast of extremes with narrow fjords, jagged peaks, toppling waterfalls, geothermal hotspots, lush forests and endless green valleys where you can truly experience tranquility with nature.

 Nearby, Hallormsstadaskogur is an impressive forest in a country otherwise almost barren of trees.
 Beyond that lies the wild and wooly natural habitat of Iceland’s reindeer population which can only be found in east Iceland.